Daniel Ritzenthaler

 If a problem or opportunity can be resolved within a single interface, then you’re doing interface work.

-Even if you notice similar patterns on different pages, and choose to consolidate how they’re designed, you’re still doing interface design.
+Even if you notice similar patterns on different pages, and choose to consolidate how they’re designed, you’re doing interface design.
 An interface designer can have a huge influence on the entire product as design patterns are identified and adopted.
-Although, they are still typically single interface problems.
+Although, they are single interface problems.

 Interaction